gknicholls/delta-SMI-repository/hpv/README.md

 **delta-SMI scaled by square root of y**

-To run a delta-SMI analysis with delta scaled by the square root of y, the R command is
+To run a delta-SMI analysis with delta scaled by the square root of y, the command at the command line is

 Rscript hpv_abc_smi_delta_scaled_gen.R [path to inputFile]